 End of spring through summer | ACT prep for retake |

-Work with your child to organize a realistic study schedule that encourages consistency.
-A study plan starting in the spring or summer before their junior year will increase the likelihood of them hitting their target score before senior year.
+Work with your child to create a realistic study schedule focused on consistent improvement.
+Starting in the spring or summer before their junior year increases their chances of achieving their target score well ahead of senior year deadlines.

-How Parents Can Help Their Child for the ACT Test?
+How Parents Can Help Their Child with the ACT Test

 Understand the ACT

-By better understanding the ACT, you can not only help your child study for the test more effectively but also limit stress and misconceptions about the test.
-Even though the ACT has been given for many years, its content, format, and scoring periodically change, so parents may not be familiar with the current version.
+By better understanding the ACT, you can help your child study for the test more effectively and limit stress and misconceptions.
+Even though the ACT has been given for many years, its content, format, and scoring periodically change.

-In terms of content, the ACT consists of four equally weighted sections: English, Math, Reading, and Science, and an optional writing section that does not count towards the final score.
-It is important that your child understands the ACT test format and the topics and concepts in each subject to kickstart their test preparation.
+In terms of content, the ACT consists of sections: English, math, reading, and science.
+The optional writing section does not count toward the final score.
+Your child must understand the ACT test format and topics and concepts in each subject to kickstart their test preparation.

-Each section of the test is graded on a 36-point scale, and a student’s “Composite Score” is the average scores on all four sections.
+Each section of the test is graded on a 1-36 point scale, and a student’s composite score is the average score on all required sections.
 Students are awarded points for correct answers but do not lose points for wrong answers, and scores from any given administration of the test are equated.
-This means that the number of correct responses required for a given score varies from test to test (on some tests, a student who missed one question in each section could still get a 36, while on others, they might get a 32).
+The number of correct responses required for a given score varies from test to test.
+On some tests, a student who missed 1 question in each section could still get a 36, while on others, they might get a 32.

-The ACT is administered multiple times throughout the year, generally on a Saturday in mid-February, -April, -June, -July, -September, -October, and -December.
-The registration deadline is usually about five weeks before the test date (late registration is available up to three weeks before a test), and scores are typically given out about two weeks after the test.
+The ACT is administered multiple times throughout the year, generally on a Saturday in mid-February, April, June, July, September, October, and December.
+The registration deadline is usually about 5 weeks before the test date.
+Late registration is available up to 3 weeks before a test.
+Scores are typically given out about 2 weeks after the test.

 For the current ACT test schedule, visit our page on ACT Registration and Test Dates.